ARMmbed/mbed-os-5-docs/docs/api/thread_safety.md

 #### HAL C API

 The HAL C API is the porting layer of Mbed OS 5 and is not thread safe.
-Developers should not typically use this API directly, instead using the higher-level drivers and libraries.
+Developers should not typically use this API directly, instead use the higher-level drivers and libraries.
 If you program directly to the HAL C API, it is your responsibility to synchronize operations with an appropriate mechanism, such as a mutex.

 #### Synchronization mechanisms